wojtekmach/attrs/README.md

 Notice in previous example we added custom `age=` writer to coerce argument to integer.

-One of my favourite features of *Virtus* is attribute coercion, and you can use it here too.
+One of my favourite features of **Virtus** is attribute coercion, and you can use it here too.
-In fact it's using the same library that was extracted out from Virtus: <https://github.com/solnic/coercible>
+In fact it's using the same library that was extracted out from **Virtus**: <https://github.com/solnic/coercible>

 ```
 class Person < Attrs(name: String, age: Integer)